maniselvaraj/system-design-cheat-sheets/microservices.md

         <li>Async communication between microservices causes more issues.
 See <a href="./service_communication.md">Sync vs Async Comm</a> </li>
         <li>Not ideal for startups</li>
         <li>Microservices modeled around team boundaries has pros and cons.
 For example, who owns what?</li>

+<li>Finding the right set of services is challenging.
+<li>Distributed systems are complex, which makes development, testing, and deployment difficult.
+<li>Deploying features that span multiple services requires careful coordination.
+<li>Deciding when to adopt the microservice architecture is difficult.

         </ul>
    </td>